ardiehl/emModbus2influx/readme.md

 If mqttretain is set to 1, mqtt data will only send if data has been changed since last send.

 __mqttclientid__:
-defaults to emModbus2influx, needs to be changed if multiple instances of emModbusinflux are accessing the same mqtt server
+defaults to emModbus2influx, needs to be changed if multiple instances of emModbus2influx are accessing the same mqtt server

 ### additional options